nishoknm/park-it/README.md

 	Main Javascript:
 		-parkit.js (park-it\public\javascripts\parkit.js)
 		This js contains the following important classes:
-			-ParkItPage class, which is standalone utility class having static methods such as calculateAndDisplayRoute, openInfoWindow et Cetera, is created only once during the entire lifecycle the web page.
+			-ParkItPage class, which is standalone utility class having static methods such as openInfoWindow, calculateAndDisplayRoute, et Cetera, is created only once during the entire lifecycle the web page.
 			-ParkItRegion class, which is the main holder class created on every zoom changed or new location change, holds the API (getRegionData) for fetching parking information using google places nearby search AJAX and the API (createMarker) for creating markers on maps.